How Bromelain Breaks Down Protein – Explained in Detail

 How Bromelain Breaks Down Protein

-Bromelain is an enzyme that is used to break down the protein in food.
-It can be found in pineapple and pineapples, but it can also be made artificially.
-Bromelain is thought to have anti-inflammatory properties as well as aid digestion.
+Bromelain is an enzyme that works to break down the protein in food.
+It can be found in pineapple and pineapples and is often extracted to make bromelain supplements which help with sinus inflammation, swelling, joint pain, and digestion, among other benefits.

-The way bromelain breaks down protein is by breaking down the bonds in these proteins further to become amino acids – rendering them more easily digestible.
+The way bromelain breaks down protein is by breaking down the bonds in these proteins into smaller components known as amino acids.
+This makes protein more easily digestable for your body.

 Further Reading: